 Sisko appeared before him as if stepping out from a halo of light.
 Odo might have snorted at the ridiculousness of his entrance, but he was more preoccupied with worry—what could the captain need to tell him now?
 Had something happened to Eeris or Miro?

 “You’ve done well, Odo,” Sisko said.
 “All is proceeding according to plan.”

 Well, there went that theory.
 “Captain, I’m getting tired of this.
 If you have something to say to me, just say it!”

 Sisko smiled.
 “I believe Nerys would remind you that the Prophets work in mysterious ways.”

 “First of all, Nerys isn’t here,” Odo growled.
 “As much as I wish she were, she isn’t!
 And second, you’re not a Prophet.
 You’re my former commanding officer, and I would have thought that after all the time we served together, you’d recognize that I have little patience for this prophetic nonsense.”

 “That’s not changing anytime soon,” Odo said.

 “Well.”
 Sisko composed himself.
 “I suppose I can make an effort to speak to you as a human.”

 “No, not as such,” Sisko said.
 His smile was self-deprecating, and looked odd amid the vision’s hazy light.
 “It’s just, I never thought I’d say this, but I’m not sure I remember how to be a corporeal being anymore.”

-"I'm afraid it is," Sisko said.
-"And I"m afraid that means there are still trials in store for you."
+“I’m afraid it is,” Sisko said.
+“And I’m afraid that means there are still hearings in store for you.”